VALLEY SPORTS REPORT: WAVERLY'S TOMASSO HEADLINES STAR-STUDDED SUPER 7 AS 2023-24 'BOYS ATHLETE OF THE YEAR' (2024-06-23)

 He also walked nine times, was hit by pitches four times, and had a .516 on-base percentage, to go along with a .587 slugging percentage for a 1.103 OPS.

-(NOTE: These awards are designed to honor three-sport athletes, but two-sport athletes will occasionally make the list, and on a very rare occasion a one-sport athlete might be included.)
+NOTE: These awards are designed to honor three-sport athletes, but two-sport athletes will occasionally make the list, and on a very rare occasion a one-sport athlete might be included.)

 The 2023-24 All-Valley Super 7 “Boys Athletes of the Year”

-Joey Tomasso, senior, Waverly:
+Joey Tomasso, senior, Waverly: See above.

 Jay Pipher, senior, Waverly: Like Tomasso, Pipher was on Waverly’s Section IV football and hoop title teams, and the runner-up baseball team.